Hike, bike, and explore San Luis Obispo’s best trails and open spaces

 Laguna Lake Natural Reserve

-Four intersecting trails bring hikers and cyclists to the edge of Laguna Lake.
-Two trails, the Allen K. Settle trail and the Lakeside Trail are ranked as “easy.”
-Laguna Lake Upper Loop Trail is ranked as an intermediate trail.
-Laguna Lake Ridge Trail is ranked as “expert only.”
-The entrance is located at 504 Madonna Road in San Luis Obispo.
+Four intersecting trails bring hikers and cyclists to Laguna Lake.
+Two trails, the Allen K. Settle Trail and the Lakeside Trail are ranked as easy.
+Laguna Lake Upper Loop Trail is an intermediate trail.
+Laguna Lake Ridge Trail is expert only.
+The entrance is at 504 Madonna Road in San Luis Obispo.

 Bob Jones Trail